 It is a natural instinct for kids to want to accomplish a mission so turn your clean up session into a series of challenges.
 Ask your child to pick up three blue toys or challenge them only to pick up what they can on one foot.
 To keep it interesting, mix hard challenges with silly ones so that your kid can giggle their way through the missions.

+Are you wondering how to make cleaning your room fun for kids?
+Cleaning Games may be just the ticket!
 Freeze Tag and Red Light Green Light aren’t just games for outside.
 You can also use these games to get your kids to clean up and have fun at the same time.
 Turn on some music and have them freeze when it stops while they clean up, or shout out “green” when it is time to clean up and “red” for a short break.
+Hippo has 15 cleaning games your kids are sure to love, plus free printables like the one below.

 Encourage a little family teamwork by having your kids work on a series of tasks together.
 For example, your littlest one can pick up toys and place them in a basket for your oldest to carry upstairs and put away.
 Handing off tasks makes everyone feel as though they are all little helpers in your house.